 After you have objectives, the next step is to identify the critical indicators of success or KPIs.
 In other words, what measurable value shows that you’re achieving the objectives you’ve outlined.
 A few rules of thumb for setting KPIs:

-Using the objectives above, your KPIs might look something like this:
+Using the objectives above and armed with quantifiable goals, your KPIs might look something like this:

 Drive community engagement: